drbean/edit/joyce/Joyce_Huang_proposal_draft.md

 Yet for EFL in Taiwan, the performance indicators in the national curriculum do not specify step-by-step milestones for letter learning.
-They only specify the intended final learning outcomes in that students should be able to hear, speak, read, and write all the letters from grade 3 up to grade 4 (or in school-developed curricula: from grade 1 up to grade 2).
+They only specify the intended final learning outcomes in that students should learn to hear, speak, read, and write all the letters from grade 3 up to grade 4 (or in school-developed curricula: from grade 1 up to grade 2).
 There are no intermediate goals for the two-year period of the learning of the letters.
 This lack of specification of intermediate goals causes some